Original Publish Date: October 15, 2018

 Have a look below for a quick rundown:

-• Carbohydrate is listed and the fiber and sugar amounts are also included within the table as these are key factors for health.
+- Carbohydrate is listed and the fiber and sugar amounts are also included within the table as these are key factors for health.

-• Protein and cholesterol are also listed separately as macronutrients.
+- Protein and cholesterol are also listed separately as macronutrients.

-Data provided on the nutrition facts table is based on serving size (either in grams or millilitres) and as a percentage of the daily recommended amounts (%DV).
+Data provided on the nutrition facts table is based on serving size (either in grams or milliliters) and as a percentage of the daily recommended amounts (%DV).
 The use of %DV is recommended to help the general public choose products that are higher in nutrients, allowing them to select better and healthier food.
 They are very much an overall calculation and should be taken as a rough estimate, only.
 Use %DV as a guide and be aware that individual needs are just that — individual.

-Food needs and how each body processes nutrients varies, and Health Canada has some good guidelines to follow, but largely, how much calories we burn depends on gender, hormones, lifestyles, age, and body size.
+Food needs and how each body processes nutrients varies, and Health Canada has some good guidelines to follow, but largely, how many calories we burn depends on gender, hormones, lifestyles, age, and body size.
 Your customers will always have a specific idea of what they need.

 Nutritional Analysis and the Law